 Free Guided Nature Walks

 This is a city with a lot of greenery, both within SF limits and in the greater Bay Area, and it's ready and waiting to be explored.
-The state, and U.S. park systems are fantastic resources for free guided walks and hikes, as well as other nature and history-oriented tours and talks.
+The state, and U.S. park systems are fantastic resources for free guided walks and hikes at places like Lands End and Golden Gate Park, as well as other nature and history-oriented tours and talks.
 A great local resource is the Golden Gate National Park Conservancy, which provides a schedule of guided outings as well as stewardship programs.
 The Presidio also offers an ongoing schedule of active events.

 Chocolate connoisseur Andrea Nadel started Gourmet Walks' Chocolate Tours in 2007, and they've been winning hearts since.
 For anyone who loves chocolate, here's an opportunity to fully indulge.
 The Gourmet Chocolate Tour includes loads of delicious samples, including a decadent chocolate velvet cupcake and unshelled truffles, while a highlight of the Ultra Chocolate Tour is a wine and truffle flight (the tour is for those 21+).
 Both tours include multiple hours strolling through downtown SF, as well as some wonderful local history.

 Wok Wiz has long won accolades as one of San Francisco's best walking tours, and for good reason: these daily tours let you experience Chinatown like a local, accompanied by a guide who speaks Cantonese.
 Stop include neighborhood herb vendors, an authentic Chinese temple, back alleyways, and the beloved Golden Gate Fortune Cookie Factory, and your guide can also offer tips on the best spots to shop for souvenirs.